Task 43 – 2022-2024 Workplan

 The Task Leader and WP Leaders together with the NTLs constitute the Steering Committee (SC) that approves plans and budgets associated with task activities.
 The SC builds international and national capacities essential to have credibility in the various biomass supply chain and logistics systems sectors.
 Task 43 collaborates with other Tasks in intertask projects to integrate biomass supply chain and logistics with energy conversion and end-use, ensuring that analytical and conceptual linkages with markets are strong.

-The Task will explore technical and economic strategies to increase the quantity of biomass available, improve the quality of the biomass delivered for different energy purposes, and explore strategies to increase the value and foster confidence in biomass supply, for both direct and cascade use of biomass for bioenergy.
-The task will work exclusively with terrestrial biomass sources including residues, by-product or co-product production from forest and agriculture production systems; residues, by-products or co-products from bio-based manufacturing industries; cellulosic biomass from post-consumer waste; as well as dedicated biomass crop systems as part of broader land management strategies.
-The Task focus will be on the production and supply of biomass feedstock for energy leading to value creation within the broader context of bioeconomy.
+The Task will work exclusively with terrestrial biomass sources including residues, by-products or co-products from forest and agriculture production systems; residues, by-products or co-products from bio-based manufacturing industries; cellulosic biomass from post-consumer waste; as well as dedicated biomass crop systems as part of broader land management strategies.
+The Task focus will be on integrat

 WP1 themes and activities: